 These references refer straight to the clinical studies which support whatever point I am trying to make and almost every page on my website is full of these references to clinical studies.

-If you are reading a particular article or topic and you find that you relate with that topic then you can go to the bottom of that page and print out these resources and bring them into your doctor during your next visit.
+If you are reading a particular article or topic and you find that you relate to that topic then you can go to the bottom of that page and print out these resources and bring them to your doctor during your next visit.

-You can also download a free resource which I created which contains a list of common thyroid problems and the studies which support newer therapies for that particular problem.
+You can also download a free resource that I created which contains a list of common thyroid problems and the studies which support newer therapies for that particular problem.

 #2.
 Have the right expectations.

 Even if you are able to get your doctor to listen to you, you still need to have the right expectations.

 It’s probably not going to be the case that your doctor listens to you and suddenly “sees the light” and is willing to prescribe everything that you are asking for.

 It’s much more likely, instead, that your doctor will be willing to work with you but will want to meet you somewhere in the middle of what you are asking and what they are willing to prescribe/treat.

 What does this look like practically?